beemorris/beemorris.github.io/_pages/about.md

 I am currently working on getting my Pilates teaching certification.
 I enjoy listening to music, playing video games, reading, and spending time with my cat.

-I am interested in relocating to Seattle.
+I am interested in relocating to the PNW, especially Seattle.